b-lukaszuk/haskell_luzne_zadanka/book1/ch09/README.md

 The solutions are in the file: `ciphers.hs`

-Write coder and decoder function for Cesar's cipher (right shift by 13)
+Write coder and decoder function for Caesar's cipher (right shift by 13)

 Hints: you may want to use `Data.Char(chr, ord)` and `mod` function.